thomas-c-webdev/SpeedPaddleGame/README.md

 Another feature that's somtimes easy to overlook is the paddle collision.
 When the ball hits the edge of the paddle, there's a temporary increase in speed of the ball.
 This encourages the player to take more risk and vary their strategy in playing against the computer.

 ## Installation
-Playing this game is relatively straightforward as the program can be downloaded and ran in most modern browsers.
+Playing this game is relatively straightforward as the files can be downloaded and ran in most modern browsers.
+Open the HTML file with all the files in the same folder and that should work.